rinajhinjhina/rohanfaiyaz/content/post/nest-graphql.md

 }
 ```

 Next we will make a _resolver_ class.
-Resolvers are what resolve a GraphQL request to a function.
+Resolvers are what resolves a GraphQL request to a function.
 While there are many ways to make a GraphQL resolver, we will use the `@Resolver` decorator from the NestJS GraphQL library.
 In our resolver class, we will map our Query and Mutation to the functions created in our service class.

 ```ts
 // src/pokemon/pokemon.resolver.ts